BradleyCodeU/bradleycodeu.github.io/_wd/objects/P5BouncyBall.md

   - A [Javascript object](https://www.w3schools.com/js/js_objects.asp) to keep track of the ball's x, y, xSpeed, and ySpeed

 Use the size of your square/rectangle to determine the walls.
 If your square is 500 x 500, then the lowest x-coordinate is 0 and the largest x-coordinate is 500.
 The lowest y-coordinate is 0 and the largest y-coordinate is 500.

+### If you have already completed 1 or more Computer Science classes...
+Create two or more different color balls.
+Create buttons that will increase speeds, decrease speeds, and randomize speeds.